Mecit-tuksoy/systemd-docker-k8s-setup/README.md

 # Task 3
 ##########

-## Not: Bu görevi tamamlayabilmek için bir Kubernetes Cluster'a ihtiyacımız var.
-Bunun için AWS'de EKS Cluster oluşturmak için infrastructure klasörü altındaki "main.tf" dosyasındaki "subnet_ids" kısmına kendi subnet idnizi ve  "ec2_ssh_key" kısmınada kendi key isminizi yazıp çalıştırabilirsiniz.  Çalıştırmak için terraform kurulu olmalı ve AWS'ye gerekli erişim bilgileri sağlanmalı daha sonra ``sh terraform init`` ``sh terraform apply`` komutlarını çalıştırdığınızda cluster oluşmaya başlar.
-Cluster oluştuktan sonra kubeconfig indirmek için; ```sh aws eks update-kubeconfig --region us-east-1 --name my-eks-cluster`` komutunu girmeliyiz.
+## Note: We need a Kubernetes Cluster to complete this task.
+To create an EKS Cluster in AWS, you can type your own subnet id in the "subnet_ids" section and your own key name in the "ec2_ssh_key" section in the "main.tf" file under the infrastructure folder and run it.
+To run it, terraform must be installed and the necessary access information must be provided to AWS, then run ``sh terraform init`` ``sh terraform apply`` and the cluster starts to form.
+To download kubeconfig after the cluster is formed; we must enter the command ```sh aws eks update-kubeconfig --region us-east-1 --name my-eks-cluster``.

 ## We copy the app.py application file, requirements.txt, and Dockerfile into the k8s directory under the my-app-version1 and my-app-version2 folders.